JiaweiZhuang/xESMF/doc/why.rst

 :ref:`Current geospatial regridding tools <other_tools-label>` tend to have non-trivial learning curves. xESMF tries to be simple and intuitive.
-Instead of inventing a new data structure, it relies on well-estabilished standards (numpy and xarray), so users don't need to learn a bunch of new syntaxes or even a new software stack.
+Instead of inventing a new data structure, it relies on well-established standards (numpy and xarray), so users don't need to learn a bunch of new syntaxes or even a new software stack.

 xESMF can track metadata in ``xarray.DataArray`` / ``xarray.Dataset``, and